Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

 where $\bfK\in\Rset^{3\times 3}$ is the local dynamical matrix, and $\bfzeta$ denotes a constant anharmonic third-order tensor.
 With this potential, the evolution equations \eqref{eq: GPP_EVO_SUMM} become

 and

 where $\zeta_{lmn}$ are the components of $\bfzeta$, $(\cdot)_l$ denotes the $l^\text{th}$ component of vector $(\cdot)$, and $\delta$ represents Kronecker's delta (and we use Einstein's summation convention, implying summation over $l,m,n$).
-Note that the second term in \eqref{eq: ANHARM_DYN} couples the mechanical perturbations with the thermodynamic perturbations of atom $i$ and its neighbors.
+Note that the second term in \eqref{eq: ANHARM_DYN} couples the mechanical perturbations \Revision{from} the thermodynamic perturbations of atom $i$ and its neighbors.
 Moreover, since equations~\eqref{eq: GPP_EVO_ANHARM} contain products of the thermodynamic variables $\Sigma$ and $\beta$ with the mean mechanical displacements $\avg{\bfq}$, the anharmonic potential leads to thermomechanical coupling in the GPP evolution equations.

-Due to the apparent harmonic nature of most standard interatomic potentials, the time scale of the GPP equations~\eqref{eq: ANHARM_DYN} and \eqref{eq: GPP_EVO_ANHARM}, when being applied to common potentials, is comparable to the time scale of atomic vibrations, since the system exhibits eigenfrequencies of $2\sqrt{2n_i\tr(\bfK)/m}$ for a pure harmonic potential (cf.~\eqref{eq: HarmonicPotentialEigs}).
-Consequently, numerical time integration of the GPP equations incurs a similar computational cost as a standard molecular dynamics simulation of an identical system.
-Thus, even though mean motion and statistical information have been separated, the interatomic independence assumption within the GPP framework prevents significant temporal upscaling.
+Due to the apparent harmonic nature of most standard interatomic potentials, the time scale of the GPP equations~\eqref{eq: ANHARM_DYN} and \eqref{eq: GPP_EVO_ANHARM}, when being applied to common potentials, is comparable to the time scale of atomic vibrations, since the system exhibits eigenfrequencies of $2\sqrt{2n_i\tr(\bfK)/m}$ for a pure harmonic potential (cf.~\eqref{eq: HarmonicPotentialEigs}). \Revision{Consequently, numerical time integration of the GPP equations -- in the anharmonic as in the harmonic potential case -- incurs computational costs comparable to MD, so that (as discussed previously for the harmonic case) the interatomic independence assumption prevents temporal upscaling.}